-Questions ] ] ] Should accredited rescue organisations and shelters be monitored?
-Yes No Unsure 2. l [ [ [ □ Depends on the following factors (please specify): How should they be monitored? ☑ Audits ☑ Inspections ☑ Annual reporting □ Unsure □ Not applicable - they should not be monitored □ Other: ) ] ] [ Do you believe your agency should have a role in accrediting rescue organisations and shelters?
-Yes No Unsure Depends on the following factors (please specify): Please specify reasons for your response:

-4. If you answered yes, what would this role be?
+Questions Should accredited rescue organisations and shelters be monitored?
+Yes No Unsure Depends on the following factors (please specify): [[[[How should they be monitored? ☐ Audits ☐ Inspections ☐ Annual reporting ☐ Unsure ☐ Not applicable - they should not be monitored ☐ Other: C 2 1 2 Oo you believe your agency should have a role in accrediting rescue organisations and shelters? ☑ Yes ☐ No ☐ Unsure ☑ Depends on the following factors (please specify): if within our shire Please specify reasons for your response: the agency(s) within our shire 4.
+II should be up to the standards, similar to kennels. f you answered yes, what would this role be?
+Inspection and reporting the property/organisation suitability as a rescue org/shelter.